pulakk/blog/remote-camera/accessing-camera-remotely.md

 Enjoy!

-*To know more about setting up IP cameras and routers to be accessible remotely, visit the [Introduction](https://pulakk.github.io/blog/remote-camera/) page.*
+*To know more about setting up your IP cameras and your router to be accessible remotely, visit the [Introduction](https://pulakk.github.io/blog/remote-camera/) page.*